Boot Hill

-Boot Hill, or Boothill, is the generic name of many cemeteries, chiefly in the Western United States.
-During the 19th and early 20th century it was a common name for the burial grounds for paupers.
+Boot Hill, or boothill, is the generic name of many cemeteries, chiefly in the Western United States.
+During the 19th and early 20th centuries, it was a common name for the burial grounds for paupers.

 Origin of term

 Although many towns use the name "Boot Hill", the first graveyard named "Boot Hill" was at Hays, Kansas, five years before the founding of Dodge City, Kansas.
-The meaning of why cemeteries were called "Boot Hills" has been lost, but there are three plausible reasons.
+The meaning of why cemeteries were called "Boot Hills" has been lost, but three plausible reasons are given.

 The first possible meaning of the term is based on poverty and alludes to the fact that many of the cemeteries' occupants were vagrants, or the impoverished.
-The concept is that those buried within either owned boots in such disrepair that no one salvaged the footwear, thus the footwear was left on the bodies at burial; or that the deceased owned no nicer formal clothing to place upon their bodies, which resulted in being interred wearing whatever clothing, and boots, they did possess.
+The concept is that those buried within either owned boots in such disrepair that no one salvaged the footwear, thus the footwear was left on the bodies at burial, or that the deceased owned no nicer formal clothing to place upon their bodies, which resulted in being interred wearing whatever clothing, and boots, they did possess.

 The second concept is fairly similar - that those buried within (having been hermits, passers-through, or vagrants) had no family to contact to claim the deceased's valuables, which would include footwear.

 Both of these concepts–one of poverty and worthless unsalvageable boots, the other of no next-of-kin to transfer ownership of valuables to–rely on the fact that during the 1800s, footwear had become an expensive commodity.
 This is because a shift in shoes occurred in the 19th century.
 While all clothing could be made by people in the 1800s with moderate sewing skills, and doing so was quite common in the western frontier of the U.S., making shoes and boots had become a craft of cordwainers that required the expensive technical skills and specialized tools of the shoe makers.
 Prior to this era, everyday wear shoes and boots were frequently made from materials, and in limited pattern sizes, that could be easily made at home, then buckled and laced-up to create a formed fit for various sized feet.
 A switch was made from pliable materials to stiff form-keeping leathers, allowing for footwear that was no longer ambidextrous, but tailored to each foot's specific shape, as well as individual length and width.
 This required further craftsmanship and work to create specifically bespoke footwear.
 Thus, the increased cost of Victorian footwear makes either of these two theories the most plausible.